On Making Color

 OKAY but why is this so important to ME?

-Having the muscle memory for the fundamentals of making art is the goal.
+Having the muscle memory of the fundamentals of making art is our goal.
 What do I mean by fundamentals?

 Basic forms, perspective, value and COLOR.
-Also understanding the use of limited palettes is dependent on understanding the whole palette.
-Understanding the relationships of value to color, color_value, is the daily task of the oil, water media painter.
+Also understanding the use of our palettes is dependent on understanding the whole palette.
+Understanding the relationships of value to color, color and value.